What is KOHO and how does it work?

 KOHO Credit Building offers a way to grow your credit score without needing to get a credit card.

-This optional service costs $10 per month and includes:
+This optional service costs $7 to $10 per month and includes:

 - Access to free credit score updates